kenyoni-software/godot-addons/README.md

 Manage license and copyright for third party graphics, software or libraries.
 Group them into categories, add descriptions or web links.

 The data is stored inside a json file.
 This file is automatically added to the export, you do not need to add it yourself.
-(Due to a GodotIF you use the default)

 ### Screenshot